-Examples of sabotage likely related to the conflict include reported "parcel-bombs" found at various DHL logistics sites, which have been attributed to Russian hybrid-operations, and the Nord Stream 1 and 2 pipeline incidents in the Baltic Sea, in late September 2022 and the January 2024 incident at the Ust-Luga terminal, near St. Petersburg - this means that additional hybrid-warfare means may be used not just concerning Ukraine and the Black Sea, but also elsewhere in the world- especially where the international tensions between Russia and the West/NATO are prevalent.
+Examples of sabotage likely related to the conflict include reported "parcel-bombs" found at various DHL logistics sites, which have been attributed to Russian hybrid-operations, and the Nord Stream 1 and 2 pipeline incidents in the Baltic Sea, in late September 2022 and the January 2024 incident at the Ust-Luga terminal, near St. Petersburg and other incidents resembling hybrid-warfare operations means that hybrid-warfare may be used not just concerning Ukraine and the Black Sea, but also elsewhere in the world- especially where the international tensions between Russia and the West/NATO are prevalent.
 These may include, but are not limited to, harassment, espionage, cyberattacks, and sabotage of and against maritime assets and infrastructure.
 This has the potential to affect maritime security negatively.

-Annex 1 - Illustration of reported mined areas Annex 2 - Announced temporary corridor from UKR Black Sea ports Annex 2 - Reported Kerely Strait in a section are
+Annex 1 - Illustration of reported mined areas

+Annex 2 - Announced temporary corridor from

+UKR Black Sea ports